docker-mailserver/docker-mailserver/docs/content/introduction.md

 As a _batteries included_ container image, DMS provides you with all the required components and a default configuration to run a decent and secure mail server.
 One may then customize all aspects of its internal components.

-- Simple customization is supported through [docker-compose configuration][github-file-compose] and the [env-mailserver][github-file-envmailserver] configuration file.
+- Simple customization is supported through [Docker Compose configuration][github-file-compose] and the [env-mailserver][github-file-envmailserver] configuration file.
 - Advanced customization is supported through providing "monkey-patching" configuration files and/or [deriving your own image][github-file-dockerfile] from DMS's upstream, for a complete control over how things run.